Total Hip Replacement Surgery Home Care Instructions

 - Deep breathing exercises.

-The combination of surgery, narcotic pain medicine, decreased activity level, and a change in your diet can play a role in getting constipated.
-Please see Health Facts for You Constipation from Opioids (Narcotics) located in the Post-Operative Total Hip Replacement Surgery Packet.
+Many things can cause constipation.
+They include: surgery, narcotic pain medicine, decreased activity level, and a change in your diet.
+Please see Health Facts for You Constipation from Opioids (Narcotics) in your Post-Operative Total Hip Replacement Surgery Packet.

 Deep Vein Thrombosis (DVT or blood clot)

-Patients who have total joint replacement are at an increased risk of getting a deep vein thrombosis or blood clot.
+Patients who have total joint replacement are at a greater risk of getting a deep vein thrombosis or blood clot.
 Symptoms of a dangerous blood clot include: